Accessibility Audit Suite:

 The Problem

-That's the landscape I audited across five methods during this course.
-The goal wasn't to produce a scorecard.
-It was to develop a professional audit practice - one I could carry into real design work.
+That is the landscape I audited across five methods.
+The goal was not to produce a scorecard.
+It was to develop a professional audit practice: one I could carry into real design work.

 My Approach